ibrow19/GGXrdReplayTakeover/README.md

 - Play Recording - Initiates replay takeover on the current frame for the currently selected player.
 Or, if you are already in takeover, restarts the takeover.
 - Record - Cancels a replay takeover.
 When takeover is cancelled you are returned to theframe it started with the game paused.

-Additional controls for replay takeover are available from the pause menu.
+Additional controls for replay takeover are available from the pause menu:
 - Takeover Player - The player you will control when you begin takeover.
 If you are already mid-takeover when changing this setting then it will take effect next time you restart the takeover.
 - Takeover Countdown Frames - When you initiate or restart a takeover the game is paused for this many frames before you gain control of the player.
 Note that you can buffer inputs during this pause.